 Rip currents form when waves break over a sandbar near the shoreline and the water and its momentum get trapped between sandbar and shore.
 When the water and the momentum build up, the water has to go somewhere.
 One of the ways the pressure is relieved is when water returns to the lake in the form of a rip current, a narrow but powerful stream of water and sand moving (ripping) swiftly away from shore.
 Rip currents that vary in size and speed can be found on many beaches every day.

-Rip currents will not pull a swimmer under the water, but will carry them out to the open water, away from shore.
+Rip currents will not pull a swimmer under the water.
+Instead, it will carry them out to the open water, away from shore.

 While it can be difficult to predict when and where most currents will occur, the opposite is true for structural currents.
 The currents found alongside or as a result of structures like piers and breakwalls — called structural currents — are usually always present.
 Structural currents are dangerous on their own, but when paired with others like longshore or rip currents, the combination can create a washing machine effect, moving the swimmer from one dangerous current area to another with no clear path to safety.